 Construction Technology Leader

-Perry Gustafson studied architecture at the University of Minnesota, but entered the US military in 1964 before completing his degree.
-He now has 32 years’ experience in the architectural industry, principally at Cox Rayner Architects from 1996 to 2016.
+He studied Architecture at the University of Minnesota, entering the US military in 1964 before completing his degree.
+He now has over 34 years’ experience in the architectural industry.

 He worked for 20 years with Jayson Blight and Michael Rayner at Cox Rayner Architects where he was pivotal in resolving the façades for the University of Queensland Oral Health Centre at Herston, the Princess Alexandra Hospital, the Brisbane Magistrates and Ipswich Courthouses, and the One One One Eagle Street office tower in Brisbane’s CBD.